phattanaratjeedjeen-sudo/jumping_monopedal/README.md

 | Number of hops | 19,479 |
 | Final theta | 122.05° (fell) |

-**Note:** The simulation experienced a physics explosion near the end, with theta_dot spiking to ~2.9M °/s and body height jumping to 189m.
-This is a Gazebo collision detection issue, not a controller problem.

 #### Hopping and Attitude Behavior Analysis